clk-project/clk/doc/use_cases/README.md

 Also, to create powerful, dynamic command line tools that provide the best completion possible, see [this pattern](dynamic_parameters_and_exposed_class.md) for writing your commands.
 In case you have some issues, you might want to look at the [advanced use cases](dynamic_parameters_advanced_use_cases.md).

+When you want to provide some choices in command, it might be worthwhile to look at [those examples](choices.md).

 To cache some computation to disk, see the [web scrapping](scrapping_the_web.md) use case.

 If at some point you need to deal with a project, you might want to [read this](using_a_project.md).